lexibank/tlopo/out/vol2/chapter9.md

 As noted in the introduction to this chapter (p.295), directed times—adjuncts expressing past, present and future—may be purely deictic (‘now’, ‘today’), may express vague distance (‘in the past’, ‘in the future’), or may express a specified distance within a cycle (e.g. ‘this morning’, ‘this evening’) or measured by cycles (e.g. ‘yesterday’, ‘tomorrow’, ‘the day before yesterday’).

-There is strong evidence that most of the temporal terms that are reconstructable in this semantic category belong to the same class as the local nouns reconstructed in Chapter 8 (p.233), and that like those nouns, they occurred in a local construction with the POc preposition &ast;i or formed adverbs with the prefix &ast;qa- (p.322).
+There is strong evidence that most of the temporal terms that are reconstructable in this semantic category belong to the same class as the local nouns reconstructed in Chapter 8 (p.233), and that like those nouns, they occurred in a local construction with the POc preposition _&ast;i_ or formed adverbs with the prefix _&ast;qa-_ (p.322).
 Some temporal members of the class, however, also formed adverbs by reduplicating the disyllabic root.

 <a id="s-3-1"></a>
 ## 3.1.
 Deictic time: ‘now’, ‘today’

 No POc form which uniquely means ‘now’ or ‘today’ is reconstructable.
 In many languages the same term is used for both meanings.
 Insofar as etymologising is possible (and more often than not it isn’t), the term for ‘now’ or ‘today’ is formed by one of two strategies.
 In the first, the proximal demonstrative is used.
-Thus Lou (Adm) tapoŋ, Drehet (Adm) indah, Kaulong (NNG) ai, Bing (NNG) nien, Takia (NNG) ete, Gumawana (PT) ame, Patpatar (MM) kaiken, Longgu (SES) nene are each both ‘here’ and ‘now’.
-Nêlêmwa (NCal) lheny is both ‘this’ and ‘today’.
+Thus Lou (Adm) _tapoŋ_, Drehet (Adm) _iⁿdah_, Kaulong (NNG) _ai_, Bing (NNG) _nien_, Takia (NNG) _ete_, Gumawana (PT) _ame_, Patpatar (MM) _kaiken_, Longgu (SES) _nene_ are each both ‘here’ and ‘now’.
+Nêlêmwa (NCal) _lʰeny_ is both ‘this’ and ‘today’.

 The second strategy is an extension of the first: a phrase corresponding to ‘this day’ is used.
-Hence Drehet (Adm) laŋ nane, Nguna raŋi waia, Niuean (Pn) aho nei, all ‘day’ + ‘this’.
-Nehan (MM) ene dān once meant ‘this day’ (dān < POc &ast;raqani ‘daytime’) but now means only ‘today’.
+Hence Drehet (Adm) _laŋ nane_, Nguna _raŋi waia_, Niuean (Pn) _aho nei_, all ‘day’ + ‘this’.
+Nehan (MM) _ene dān_ once meant ‘this day’ (_dān_ < POc _&ast;raqani_ ‘daytime’) but now means only ‘today’.

 The claim is sometimes made that Oceanic systems of spatial deixis are also used for temporal purposes.
 There are very few well documented cases of this beyond the use of the proximal demonstrative ‘here’ for ‘now’.
 Such cases are Nêlêmwa (Bril 2002), Iaai ([Ozanne-Rivierre 2004](../references.md#source-OzanneRivierre2004)), Kosraean ([Lee 1975](../references.md#source-Lee1975):129), Mokilese ([Harrison 1976](../references.md#source-Harrison1976):77–81, 85) and Samoan ([Mosel 2004](../references.md#source-Mosel2004)).
 However, as [Anderson and Keenan](../references.md#source-AndersonandKeenan1985) ([1985](../references.md#source-AndersonandKeenan1985):298–299) observe with regard to Kosraean and Mokilese, even in these two Micronesian languages the temporal applications of the spatial deictics are not parallel.
 The same observation is true of the other languages just listed, and so no precise reconstruction of a temporal usage of spatial deictics in POc is possible.